dustinlyons/nixos-config/README.md

 * id_ed25519_github
 * id_ed25519_github.pub

-`id_ed25519_agenix` is copied over and used in the encryption of `agenix` secrets.
-I use `id_ed25519_github` for my Github account.
+`id_ed25519_agenix` is copied over and used in the encryption of `agenix` secrets. `id_ed25519_github` is used for downloading `nix-secrets`.

-Both are needed at install time to download my private `nix-secrets` Github repository and decrypt the configuration.
+Both are needed at install time to decrypt the configuration.

-I keep these keys `age`-encrypted with my Yubikey (`age-plugin-yubikey`) on two USB drives and decrypt them temporarily when bootstrapping a new system.
-You should either create your own keys and name them exactly as I have or fork this repo and change how my `nix-command` handles the import (using KMS, CKM, paperkey, Hashicorp Vault, etc.).
+I keep these keys `age`-encrypted with my Yubikey (`age-plugin-yubikey`) on two USB drives and decrypt them temporarily when bootstrapping a new system (okay for my threat model).
+You should either create your own keys and name them exactly as I have or fork this repo and change how the `nix-command` handles key import (using KMS, CKM, paperkey, Hashicorp Vault, etc.).
 It's pretty simple `bash`.

-Finally, plug in the USB drive, boot the installer and run this command:
+When the keys are on the USB drive, plug it in, boot the installer, and run this command:
 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#secrets
 ```

 ## Install configuration
+### Run command
 After the keys are in place, you're good to go.
-Just run this installation command.
+To create a filesystem and install this configuration, run this command:

 > [!IMPORTANT]
-> For Nvidia cards, select the second option `nomodeset` when booting the installer.
+> For Nvidia cards, select the second option, `nomodeset`, when booting the installer.

 > [!WARNING]
 > Running this will reformat your drive to the ext4 filesystem.

 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#install
 ```
+### Set user password
 On first boot at the login screen:
 - Use the shortcut `Ctrl-Alt-F2` to move to a terminal session
 - Login as `root` using the password created during installation